Jbleezy/BO2-Reimagined/README.md

 * Kills all zombies instantly

 ### Meat
+* Able to drop when players are down
 * Decreased time on ground from 16 seconds to 10 seconds
+* Message shows when the meat is on a player
+* Meleeing while the meat is moving no longer grabs the meat
+* Meleeing while the meat is moving throws the meat
+* Meleeing while the meat is moving activates more consistently

 ## Persistent Upgrades
 * Removed